 Summary.
-Based on the results, we have the following conclusions.
-(1) Our proposed methods $G(D, \cup^{H})$ and $G(D, \cup^{A})$ can achieve high model accuracy because the selected coreset can well represent the underlying ground truth by gradient approximation considering possible repairs.
+We draw the following experiment conclusions.
+(1) Our proposed methods $G(D, \cup^H)$ and $G(D, \cup^A)$ can achieve high model accuracy because the selected coreset can well represent the underlying ground truth by gradient approximation considering possible repairs.
 Meanwhile, they are practical because of the low machine cost.
-(2) Compared with C(H(D)) that involves human to impute the entire dataset D, the human cost of $G(D, \cup^{H})$ is much lower, as observed in Table 2, e.g., 37 vs. 3278 on the Nursery dataset.
-Thus, we can choose $G(D, \cup^{H})$ when we want to achieve high model accuracy and afford a certain human cost.
-(3) If we neither care very much about the accuracy nor consider to incur human cost, the much more efficient $G(D, \cup^{A})$ is a good choice.
+(2) Compared with C(H(D)) that involves human to impute the entire dataset D, the human cost of $G(D, \cup^H)$ is much lower, as observed in Table 2, e.g., 37 vs. 3278 on the Nursery dataset.
+Thus, we can choose $G(D, \cup^H)$ when we want to achieve high model accuracy and afford a certain human cost.
+(3) If we neither care very much about the accuracy nor consider to incur human cost, the much more efficient $G(D, \cup^A)$ is a good choice.